shif-notes/shif-notes.github.io/docs/posts/postInspect.md

 5. The image below represents the HTML of the website page.
 You can edit it and see the changes on the site.
 The changes you make here are temporary and will disappear once you reload the website.
 6. The image below represents the styling of the website page.

 In this way, you can inspect the website.

-Thank you!
+---

+Thanks for reading!!!